Quickstart¶

 You can see that because “wooden-chest” is to the left of “iron-chest”, “wooden-chest” will always be before “iron-chest” in entities.containers (Unless some mod messes with their order strings!)

-Because the order is highly dependent on what mods the user might have, it’s not portable to rely on defaults to be any specific entity, so while it is an option for simple scripts, in general: “explicit is better than implicit.”
+Because the order is highly dependent on the environment the script is running in, it’s not portable to rely on defaults to be any specific entity, so while it is an option for simple scripts, in general: “explicit is better than implicit.”

 >>> from draftsman.entity import new_entity, Container